 Best Drone For Sale?

-If you’re a hardcore traveler and value portability and want a happy middle, the Mavic Pro without a doubt.
+If you’re a hardcore traveler and value portability and want a happy middle on features, the Mavic Air without a doubt.
 If you don’t mind the extra weight and few hundred dollars more, the Phantom 4 Pro punches way above its class.
 Almost absurdly so considering the alternatives on the market.
 Sound off below in the comments on what you use and link those YouTube or Instagram accounts.